heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 2.4 SparkSQL execution model

-SparkSQL execution model leverages Catalyst framework for optimizing the SQL before submitting it to the Spark Core engine for scheduling the job.
+SparkSQL {% cite armbrust2015spark --file big-data%} execution model leverages Catalyst framework for optimizing the SQL before submitting it to the Spark Core engine for scheduling the job.
 A Catalyst is a query optimizer.
 Query optimizers for map reduce frameworks can greatly improve performance of the queries developers write and also significantly reduce the development time.
 A good query optimizer should be able to optimize user queries, extensible for user to provide information about the data and even dynamically include developer defined specific rules.

 Catalyst leverages the Scala’s functional language features like pattern matching and runtime meta programming to allow developers to concisely specify complex relational optimizations.